The Animal Cruelty & Violence Intervention Act of 2019

-- The bill simply gives judges additional tools in combating animal cruelty to issue appropriate.
-It would not weaken the existing animal cruelty laws in any way and allows offers positive additional benefits to offenders as well as animals and people.
+- The bill simply gives judges additional tools in combating animal cruelty to issue appropriate sentences.
+It would not weaken the existing animal cruelty laws in any way and offers additional benefits to offenders, as well as animals and people.

 - The link between animal cruelty and violence towards is humans is well-documented.